lmdbjava/native/README.md

 This project is intended to be executed by GitHub Actions, as Linux, Windows and macOS operating systems are all required.
-Linux is used for compiling the Linux and Android modules, whereas Windows and macOS compile their modules.
+Linux is used for compiling the Linux modules, whereas Windows and macOS compile their modules.

 ### Versioning